- What is a transcript?

 The transcript per page rates are set forth in AO 2.503 and are listed immediately below.

 CAT Program (Stenographer Rates) Printed Original and One Copy $5.50 PDF Transcript Only (sent via email) $4.50 Additional Printed Copy $1.00 per page PDF Digital Copy (on disc) $10.00 each Appeals Printed Original and Two copies $6.50 PDF Transcript (e-filed) $5.50 Additional Printed Copy $1.00 per page PDF Digital Copy (on disc) $10.00 each DCR Program (Electronic Transcriber Public Rates) Printed Original and One Copy $3.25 PDF Transcript Only (sent via email) $2.25 Additional Printed Copy $1.00 per page PDF Digital Copy (on disc) $10.00 each Appeals Printed Original and Two Copies $4.25 PDF Transcript (e-filed) $3.25 Additional Printed Copy $1.00 per page PDF Digital Copy (on disc) $10.00 each DCR Program (Cost Sharing Rates) Printed Original and One Copy $2.25 PDF Transcript (sent via email) $2.25 Additional Printed Copy $1.00 per page PDF Digital Copy (on disc) $10.00 each Appeals Printed Original and Two Copies $3.25 PDF Transcript (e-filed) $3.25 Additional Copy $1.00 per page PDF Digital Copy (on disc) $10.00 each

 - How long will it take for me to receive my transcript?

-- Transcript turnaround time is six (4) to eight (6) weeks from the time of the request.
+- Transcript turnaround time is four (4) to six (6) weeks from the time the deposit is received.

 - Can a CD/DVD or a transcript be sent to me by private courier service?